solana-labs/solana/docs/src/terminology.md

 A sequence of [validator](terminology.md#validator) [public keys](terminology.md#public-key).
 The cluster uses the leader schedule to determine which validator is the [leader](terminology.md#leader) at any moment in time.

+## leader schedule offset

+To ensure that a [leader schedule](terminology.md#leader-schedule) is confirmed by a supermajority of validators before it takes effect, it must be placed in a block far enough in advance of the epoch boundary.

 ## ledger

 A list of [entries](terminology.md#entry) containing [transactions](terminology.md#transaction) signed by [clients](terminology.md#client).